The Newsletter of David Frank

 Every two years, the Texas Legislature passes new bills, amends existing legislation, and repeals old statutes.
 To protect the rights of our clients, my office has prepared this summary of many important legislative changes in the area of Texas Criminal Law.
 This summary does not contain every legislative change, nor does it contain the exact language of each new statute.
 Instead, it attempts to provide you with some useful information that may affect you or someone you know.

-Austin DWI Lawyer, David B.Frank is a Board certified Criminal lawyer in Austin, Texas.
+, David B.Frank is a Board certified

 Governor Rick Perry vetoed a law that would have eliminated the waiting period to seek an expunction.
 An expunction legally allows you to deny ever having been arrested.
 An order of expunction requires all state agencies to remove and destroy any record of the arrest.
 Among other things, a criminal arrest record can cause employment problems, an inability to find a place to live, and make getting a loan more difficult.

 An expunction gives you the legal right to deny the arrest on job applications, legal documents, and even swear under oath that you have never been arrested.
 Getting and keeping a job these days is challenging.
 Going to a job interview with an arrest on your record can make you feel nervous.
 You can do something about all that by seeking an expunction of your dismissed criminal cases.
 Here is some good news: The new law waives the expunction fees for acquittals.
 If you were found Not Guilty of a felony or misdemeanor there is no filing fee as long as you file your petition within 30 days.

 SEAL YOUR DEFERRED ADJUDICATION